josalggui/MaRGE/README.md

 - `hw_config.py` in the `MaRGE/configs` folder: This file contains information about the scanner hardware.
 - `sys_config.py` in the `MaRGE/configs` folder: This file contains settings for displaying the session windows in the GUI.

-Note: These files may not initially exist in the cloned repositories, but you can find copies of them in its corresponding folder.
+**NOTE 1**: These files may not initially exist in the cloned repositories, but you can find copies of them in its corresponding folder.

+**NOTE 2**: currently, MaRGE requires a Red Pitaya configured with a fixed IP.
+Dinamic IP address will be included in near future.

 3. Set up bash: to do communication with server from the GUI, you need to set up the bash_path variable in the hw_config.py file.
    1. If running under Windows OS, you will need to install git_bash, and then set `bash_path = "directory/git_bash.exe"` in hw_config.py.